MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-active-directory.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-22h2-and-later.md)]

-These articles describe how to prepare your Active Directory (AD) environment before you deploy Azure Stack HCI.
+This article describes how to prepare your Active Directory (AD) environment before you deploy Azure Stack HCI.
 To enable the security model, each component agent on Azure Stack HCI uses a dedicated Group Managed Service Account (gMSA).
 For an overview of gMSA, see [Group Manager Service Accounts](/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview).

 [!INCLUDE [important](../../includes/hci-preview.md)]